Jack Scott (California politician): State Legislature

 In 1996 Scott was recruited by state Democrats to run for California State Assembly against vulnerable incumbent Bill Hoge (R-Pasadena).
-He ousted him and won an easy reelection in 1998.
+He wound up ousting him, and then won an easy reelection in 1998.

 In 2000 he ran for the California State Senate seat vacated by Democrat Adam Schiff.
 He faced off against fellow assemblyman Scott Wildman from neighboring Glendale in the Democratic primary.
 Considered more of a gadfly and complainer, Wildman was not supposed to be much of a match for the savvier Scott.
 He nevertheless made the race close, scoring 46.7% of the vote to Scott's 53.3%.
 Scott then had little trouble winning the general election and didn't even have a major party opponent in 2004.

 While serving in the state Senate, Scott chaired the Senate Committee on Education and also chaired the Senate Budget Subcommittee on Education.
 He introduced legislation that would ban Mylar balloons in response to the Burbank Water & Power complaining about hundreds of power outages caused by these kinds of balloons.
 This had led to protests, led by KFI hosts John and Ken.
 The Senate eventually passed an amended version of the bill that would raise the penalty for selling a balloon without a proper weight attached and require the balloon to have a warning about the risks of the balloon coming in contact with power lines.

 California State Term Limits prevented Scott from seeking reelection in 2008.